Sutterlet-Bruno/hypdo_propulser/readme.md

     [x] Create a solid and flexible project structure [x] Draft an initial specifications document
     [ ] Mechanics:
-        [ ] Find a solution for the protective and impermeable casing [ ] Run an initial mechanical test
-    [ ] Electronics:
+        [x] Choose a solution for the protective and impermeable casing [ ] Run an initial mechanical test -> in progress 04 [ ] Electronics:
         [ ] Choose a propulsion method
         [ ] Perform an initial motor control test